isomerpages/mlaw-corp/news/speeches/_posts/2026-05-19-post-Speech by Mr Murali Pillai SC, Senior Minister of State for Law and Transport, at Curiosity Cove.md

 {:start="5"}
 5.&nbsp;&nbsp;After 2016, when I became MP and Grassroots Adviser of Bukit Batok, I worked closely with Fei Yue, particularly its Family Service Centre.
 I still meet and correspond with them regularly to deal with social welfare cases involving Bukit Batok families.
 <p style="margin-left: 40px">
 a.&nbsp;&nbsp; I also had a hand in setting up the EIPIC Centre in Bukit Batok.
 I petitioned ECDA for the establishment of an Early Intervention Programme for Infants and Children Centre, or EIPIC Centre.
-This led to me to secure the centre at Blk 103 Bukit Batok Central, a former NKF dialysis centre.
+This led to me to secure the centre at Blk 103 Bukit Batok Central, a former NKF dialysis centre.</p>
-</p><p style="margin-left: 40px">
+<p></p><p style="margin-left: 40px">
 b.&nbsp;&nbsp; For Rajah &amp; Tann, I joined the firm in 2004.
 I was there for 20 years, until I joined the Government full time.
 Rebecca, the R &amp; T Foundation Chairperson, is a dear old friend of mine.
 I need little introduction to Rajah &amp; Tann Foundation when it was set up some years back.
-I was in fact a “pro bono” partner of Rajah &amp; Tann doing Foundation work in the past.
+I was in fact a “pro bono” partner of Rajah &amp; Tann doing Foundation work in the past.</p>
-</p><p style="margin-left: 40px">
+<p></p><p style="margin-left: 40px">
 c.&nbsp;&nbsp; For the lawyers and staff of Rajah &amp; Tann, it is not just about giving, it is also about receiving.
 It helps build a culture of respect within the firm too.
-Lawyers and staff find more meaning in their work, and I recall vividly an occasion where the firm provided one on one support, not unlike today, for children with physical disabilities for a visit to the Botanic Gardens.
+Lawyers and staff find more meaning in their work, and I recall vividly an occasion where the firm provided one on one support, not unlike today, for children with physical disabilities for a visit to the Botanic Gardens.</p>
-</p><p style="margin-left: 40px">
+<p></p><p style="margin-left: 40px">
 d.&nbsp;&nbsp; So, you see now I speak of decades past.
 But there are today with us, many children - with decades to come.
-We can and will make a difference to these decades starting today.
+We can and will make a difference to these decades starting today.</p>

 **Early intervention and families**